maibloom/iso/README.md

        * **IMPORTANT: DO NOT CLOSE ANY OF THESE TERMINAL WINDOWS MANUALLY.** They are all critical to the installation process.

 > [!TIP]
-> You can put these windows alongside each other for better accessibility.
+> You can put these windows alongside eFor a stable and complete installation, we recommend using the "Best Effort" ext4 disk configuration with the "home" directory enabled.ach other for better accessibility.
 > ![Screenshot_20250602_225501](https://github.com/user-attachments/assets/eedd6eaa-717c-48b5-914e-48e02b2bf388)

 7.  **Install Arch Linux Base:**
     * Focus on the terminal window labeled "Arch Install" or similar (it will be running `archinstall`).
+> [!WARNING]
+> For a stable and complete installation, we recommend using the "Best Effort" ext4 disk configuration with the "home" directory enabled.
     * Follow the on-screen prompts within this terminal to install the Arch Linux base system.
 This forms the foundation of Mai Bloom OS.

 8.  **Mai Bloom OS Build:**